michal-m/kohana-modules-restful/guide/restful/notes.md

 ### Controller::before()

-Instead of using a route filter you can always override the request method inside your controller's `before()` method.
+Instead of using a [Route Filter](config#route-filter) you can always override the request method inside your controller's `before()` method.
 This might be useful if you want to have the control over it in one particular controller rather than all of them.
 Your example `before()` method might look like this:

     public function before()
     {